Scientific Name: Acanthocybium solandri

 Current status: Hawaii wahoo are being fished sustainably.
 Pacific wahoo population status is estimated to be high.
 But no information is available about whether overfishing is occurring or not.

-Visit the Pacific Wahoo page at NOAA’s FishWatch.gov for more information.
+Visit our Sustainability page and the Pacific Wahoo page at NOAA’s FishWatch.gov for more information.

 The FishWatch™ emblem is a registered trademark of the National Oceanic and Atmospheric Administration and is used with permission.